scala/improvement-proposals/content/alternative-bind-variables.md

 #### Quoted patterns

-More investigation is needed to see how quoted patterns with bind variables in alternative patterns.
+More investigation is needed to see how quoted patterns with bind variables in alternative patterns could be supported.

 ## Acknowledgements